-Educator Manual - a look inside - Decision-Making
+Educator Manual - a look inside - Adult Decision-Making

-• P: Define the Pro A: List the Altern C: Select Criteria oblem. atives.
-I. uate the alternatives. y NAME: on-Making Chapter Problem: Alternative 1: Alternative 2: Alternative 3: Advance Directive A document writen by a person that directs to a • Criteria 1 become unconsisted of the between observes incapacitated Guardianship A decision-making on the between the betwee Criteria 2 Criteria 3 out finds that a person is able to make decisions themself.
-Criteria 4 dation behalf of person.
-Orbits someone My competent can some else a power of pact of their behalf. • Decision: or an amed by agency stringent as curity nefit of an sability.
+P: Define the PA: List the Alte C: Select Crite troblem. rnatives. ria. aluate the alternatives. y name: on-Making) Chapter Problem: Alternative 1: Alternative 2: Alternative 3: Advance Directive A document written by a person that directs the kind of healthcall after the person should receive if they become • Criteria 1 become uncolor of they become uncolor of they become uncolor or otherwise incapacitated.
+Guardianship A decision-making or they Criteria 3 or is support proceeding in which a proceeding in which a purt finds that a person is able to make decisions themself. er of Attorney gal authority for one to act on behalf of person.
+Only someone thy competent of Criteria 4 one else a power of pact on their behalf, Decision: or an "Gree" amed by agency friment as curity nefit of an

-Our adult decisionmaking chapter includes a PACED decisionmaking chart and includes information for the educator on supported decisionmaking, guardianship, POA, etc.
+Our adult decisionmaking chapter includes a PACED decision-making chart and includes information for the educator on supported decisionmaking, guardianship, POA, etc.